drael/react-glass-keep/README.md

 # Glass Keep

+FORK: Patched all security fixes and implemented all fixes for the issues reported on the original project.

 A sleek, Keep-style notes app with Markdown, checklists, images, tag chips, color themes, dark mode, drag-and-drop reordering, import/export, auth, and a glassy UI — built with Vite + React and a tiny Express + SQLite API.

 ---